 Some Amble Children attend Warkworth C of E Aided Primary School located on Guilden Road in Warkworth.
 The school also has a Nursery unit and has recently changed from a First School to a Primary School and now accepts children from the ages of 4 to 11 years of age.

-Acklington First School and Amble Middle School on South Avenue have recently merged with the former Coquet High School on Acklington Road and been renamed James Calvert Spence College catering for pupils aged 4 – 18 years of age.
+Acklington First School (sadly closing in July 2018), and Amble Middle School on South Avenue have recently merged with the former Coquet High School on Acklington Road and been renamed James Calvert Spence College catering for pupils aged 4 – 18 years of age.

 Some parents choose to send their children to other high schools in the local area such as: The King Edward VI School Morpeth, The Duchess Community High School Alnwick, St Benet Biscop Catholic High School Bedlington and even schools further afield in Newcastle upon Tyne.